litmuschaos/litmus/monitoring/platforms/kublr/grafana-dashboards/kubernetes/README.md

 ## Prerequisites

-- Configure Kublr's prometheus for litmus and node exporter metrics.
+- Kublr's central monitoring with Prometheus enabled for litmus and node exporter metrics.

 - Chaos engine name must match the labels used in PromQL for the grafana dashboard.